-These past four years, I have mainly used the 1 lb.
-FAA Approved CARES harness – eliminating the need to carry the 20+lb. car seat on planes.
+For years, I mainly used the 1 lb.
+FAA Approved CARES harness - eliminating the need to carry the 20+lb. car seat on planes.

 The CARES harness is FAA Approved for ALL phases of flight – the ONLY harness that is certified as such.

 I have written several reviews for the CARES harness, simply because I literally appreciate its value EVERY time we fly with it!
 Click here to read my most recent review for this Product Worth Packing!

 Often we are traveling to a destination where a car seat is available or we’ll use public transportation.
 For those times when we need to bring the car seat, I either use it in flight or check it to my destination as baggage.

 - The most narrow seat around!
 As airplane seats get smaller, the narrowness of this car seat is a feature worth noting for forward facing restraint.

 - Can be folded in half and carried with a shoulder strap or hung on the stroller (helps when traveling through airport!)

 - Steel alloy frame (this is the seat I check as baggage if using the CARES in-flight)

 - The steel frame makes this seat heavy, but slung over the stroller or a shoulder it’s not bad.